sumitsaraswat362/equity-aware-survival-analysis/README.md

 	•	No causal inference claims

 Future extensions should integrate molecular biomarkers and uncertainty quantification methods to address the observed “small-tumor aggressiveness” blind spot.

 ⸻

+# Biological Interpretation of Model Failures

+Failure cases were not treated as purely statistical artifacts.
+Patients misclassified as low-risk despite early mortality frequently presented with small primary tumors, a pattern that is clinically consistent with biologically aggressive subtypes rather than measurement noise.

+Possible biological explanations include:
+• High-grade or poorly differentiated tumors with rapid proliferation
+• Molecular subtypes such as Triple-Negative or HER2-positive disease
+• Elevated proliferative indices (e.g., Ki-67) not captured in registry data
+• Early metastatic potential independent of primary tumor size

+These findings underscore a structural limitation of registry-based survival modeling: clinically decisive biological mechanisms are often unobserved.
+Tumor size, while dominant in population-level models, is an incomplete proxy for aggressiveness.

+This gap motivates future integration of molecular and genomic features to prevent systematic underestimation of risk in biologically high-grade disease.

+⸻

+# Hypothesis Generation for Experimental Validation

+The concentration of false negatives among patients with small tumors suggests a limitation of morphology-driven risk modeling.
+Tumor size alone may fail to capture underlying biological aggressiveness, which is often driven by molecular and proliferative factors absent from registry data.

+We hypothesize that a subset of small tumors labeled as low-risk exhibit high proliferative activity or aggressive molecular subtypes (e.g., triple-negative or HER2-positive), leading to systematic risk underestimation.

+⸻

+# Proposed Wet-Lab Validation Pathways

+To investigate this hypothesis, future work should integrate experimental validation, including:
+	•	Immunohistochemical staining for proliferation markers (e.g., Ki-67)
+	•	Molecular subtype stratification using gene expression panels
+	•	Comparative analysis of signaling pathway activation in false-negative cases

+Such experiments would directly test whether computational failure modes align with biological aggressiveness rather than modeling artifacts.

+⸻

+# Immediate Experimental Next Step

+As an immediate next step, I would prioritize retrospective Ki-67 stratification within the false-negative cohort, comparing proliferative indices between correctly classified low-risk patients and early-mortality false negatives.
+A statistically significant elevation would directly validate the hypothesis that registry-invisible proliferative biology drives systematic risk underestimation.

+⸻